Corporation vs. Individual Tax Rate Comparison

-Have you wondered if there is a benefit in terms of tax rates to being taxed at the personal rate as opposed to the corporate rate?
-The top personal rate is 35 percent (for income over $372,950).
-And the top corporate tax rate is also (effectively) 35 percent.
+The top personal rate is 35% for income over $372,950.
+Meanwhile, the top corporate tax rate is also—effectively—35%.
 So does it matter whether your business is taxed at the personal rate or the corporate rate?

 Corporate Tax Rate vs Personal Tax Rate

-We looked at the corporate tax tables and assumed federal income taxes at the corporate rate and the personal rate for (a) single filers, (b) a married person filing jointly with a spouse, and (c) a married person filing as single.
-We also assumed that this person/couple had no other income and that the income was the total taxable income, after all, exemptions and deductions.
+We looked at the corporate tax tables and assumed federal income taxes at the corporate rate and the personal rate for single filers, a married person filing jointly with a spouse, and a married person filing as single.
+We also assumed that this person or couple had no other income and that the income was the total taxable income after all exemptions and deductions.

-In both the personal and corporate case, the amount is what the tax calculation is based on; in other words, what is the tax difference between personal rates and corporate rate for the same amount?
+In both the personal and corporate cases, the amount is what the tax calculation is based on.
+In other words, the tax difference between personal rates and corporate rates for the same amount.
 Here is what we found, for three different levels of income:

 We didn't go higher than $500,000 because the numbers don't change until you get up to $10 million in income for a corporation.

-Note: We used the current year's personal tax rates from William Perez's Tax Planning site for the personal tax calculations, but he isn't responsible for any miscalculations on my part.
+Note: We used the current year's personal tax rates from William Perez's Tax Planning site.